 3. Sweep Remote Controls & Electronics

-🍽 Quick Decluttering in the Kitchen
+Quick Tidy up in the Kitchen

 4. Empty the Junk Drawer

-5. Clear Off the Countertops
+5. Clear off the Countertops

 Put away appliances you don’t use daily.
 Wipe down surfaces for that “magazine spread” look.